ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 Also, depending on your personal situation, understanding what might have gotten in the way may – or may not – reduce your feelings of disappointment, betrayal, or anger toward a person or group who failed to protect you or someone you love.

-Finally, why people fail to protect a child from unwanted or abusive sexual experiences, especially if you were the child, are never merely “reasons” to be “understood.”
+Finally, why people fail to protect a child from unwanted or abusive sexual experiences, especially if you were the child, are never merely 'reasons' to be 'understood.'
 They are tragic and painful realities that people who face them cannot help but struggle with, even grieve over – hopefully with the help of others who care and can truly help with sorting it out, however long that may need to take.

 For excellent child sexual abuse prevention information and resources, including guidebooks on how to talk with other adults about potential or definite sexual abuse situations, visit the website of [Stop It Now](http://www.stopitnow.org/).